Ly2017To/Notes/README.md

-Notes of coding and summary
+Notes of coding and technology

 leetcode: summary of some exercises, C and CPP knowledge.